ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 clear that he didn't have all the answers.
-I would hop on a call with him, and it wouldn't matter if it was a one on one, a team meeting with 10+ people, or an organization-wide meeting with more than 100 people on the call, he had absolutely zero issues with asking a question.
-And they weren't "hard" questions either.
+I would hop on a call with him, and it wouldn't matter if it was a one on one, a team meeting with 10+ people, or an organization-wide meeting with more than 100 people on the call, he had questions.
+And you would think that these would be hard, technical questions.
+But They weren't.
 They were **fundamental** questions.
 Questions that every single person on the call should know the answer to.
 Quite frankly, they were questions that I would have been embarrassed ask myself.

+(brief pause)

 But I started to notice something strange.
 I didn't know the answer to a lot of those questions either.
 I was learning just by being in the same room as him.
-The team was learning and growing alongside him.
+The whole team was learning and growing alongside him.

+(brief pause)

 And this principal *excelled*.
-He uncovered problems that had existed on our team since it was formed.
-He completely revamped our developer environments into something that is very user-friendly and easy to use.
+He uncovered problems that had existed on our team since it was *formed*.
+He completely revamped our developer environments into something that is much more user-friendly and easy to use.
 He refactored large chunks of some of the most confusing code in our codebase.
-And ultimately, he wound up fulfilling the role of a Principal by leading the way on large complex processes, from the design to helping the rest of the team implement it.
+And ultimately, he wound up fulfilling the role of a Principal, leading the way on large complex features, from design to helping the rest of the team implement it.

-In just a few months, this person went from being a question asker to being a question answerer.
+In just a few months, this person went from being a "question asker" to being a "question answerer".
 And he was able to do it because he had a *genuine curiosity*.

+(super brief pause)

-He had a "Desire to Learn.
+He had a "Desire to Learn".

 ## A Tendency to Embrace Challenges